snowyu/amforth/trunk/doc/source/TG/recipes/Interrupt-Critical-Section.rst

 ..........................

 There are situations where no interrupts should be allowed.
-These code segments are usually named critical sections.
+These code segments are usually called *critical sections*.

 .. code-block:: forth